 Loyola University Army ROTC is one of the Nation’s most sought after Reserve Officers' Training Corps (ROTC) programs.
-As the Host Battalion, several universities are partnered with our program; Northwestern, North Park, DePaul, Northeastern and Resurrection University.
+As the Host Battalion, several universities are partnered with our program; these include Northwestern, North Park, DePaul, and Northeastern Illinois University.
 Annually, we receive hundreds of contacts about scholarship opportunities.

 Only the most qualified and dedicated of applicants will secure a scholarship commitment from our programs.
 As such, we are proud to offer a wide range scholarship options to meet the unique demands of our diverse student base.
 Our Cadre offers expert advice in assessing your scholarship opportunity and in preparing you towards accomplishing your goal.